-Last Updated on 22 June 2024 by Cycloscope
+Last Updated on 27 January 2026 by Cycloscope

 Authentic adventures on Lake Malawi:

-the Mythical Ilala Ferry and the new and frightening Chambo MV
+The Mythical Ilala Ferry and the new and frightening Chambo MV

 Everything you need to know to travel around Malawi by boat